Schumer touts Albany for NSTC epicenter following passage of CHIPS and Science bill - NewsBreak

 The former Republican speaker of the House said the "hard left" was like "a secular religion" and warned that Biden is "in trouble."

-TAIPEI (Reuters) -Chinese aircraft and warships rehearsed an attack on Taiwan on Saturday, island officials said, in retaliation for a visit there by U.S. House Speaker Nancy Pelosi that also saw Beijing halt talks on security and other issues with the United States.
+What do Kanye West, Oprah Winfrey, and 'The Rock' have in common?
+They're top third-party alternatives to the Biden-Trump 2024 presidential binary.

+As Joe Biden's approval ratings plummet and voters sour on Trump, celebrities are mulling potential independent or third-party presidential bids.

-China carrying out attack drills; senior Taiwan military researcher found dead in hotel – live
+China-Taiwan news: Beijing carrying out attack drills; senior Taiwanese military researcher found dead in hotel – live

 Local media say Taiwan official in charge of missile production found dead with suspected heart attack, aged 57; China confirms more military exercises